apaz-cli/apaz-cli.github.io/blog/Thoughts_About_LLMs_Data_and_Optimization.md

 You have a bunch of data now, that looks like your target domain.
 So why not build a pretraining dataset?
 Pretrain on those filtered trajectories.
 Then when you do RL the outputs will already look more like these trajectories.

-There is evidence <a href="https://arxiv.org/abs/2510.03264">from an nvidia paper</a> that including some reasoning data in your base model, before the model is quenched, greatly benefits it in ways that SFT cannot replicate.
+There is evidence <a href="https://arxiv.org/abs/2510.03264">from an nvidia paper</a> (which you should read) that including some reasoning data in your base model, before the model is quenched, greatly benefits it in ways that SFT cannot replicate.

 I hypothesize that this has downstream benefits more domains than just baking in useful reasoning patterns.
 I think this probably works basically no matter what your objective is, whether you're using `<think>` tags or not.
 It would be really surprising to me if this were not the case.
 But needs testing.

 A very notable point that I feel compelled to make is that `<think>`ing is not RL, and RL is not `<think>`ing.
 Surely they are related in some meaningful sense, but you can do RL without think tags and vice-versa.
 Preference optimization is indeed generally a form of online or offline RL that does not involve think tags, and you can optimize for anything.

 Anyway, there's a limit to how much you can pretrain on your own prechewed and regurgitated trajectories.
-If you retrain models on trajectories a bunch of times it probably collapse in a sense.
+If you retrain models on trajectories a bunch of times it probably collapses in a sense.
 The trajectories that you get will probably stop being meaninfully unique in some way.
+More on this in the next article.

 Then again.
 If you trained multiple models to generate trajectories, each of which had different statistics, discovered different reasoning patterns, different solutions, were generated from different base models, maybe you could gain some performance in that way?
 You want high quality data diversity to train on, and maybe this is a way to make that happen.
 It could work.
 I presume that the best base models for RL are trained on as diverse of trajectories as possible.
 Worth looking into the data diversity question.